aspectra-js/aspectra/README.md

 Seals a class, preventing it from being extended.

-> Error is throw when attempting to instantiate a derived class.
+> Error is thrown when attempting to instantiate a derived class.